ingydotnet/project-site/src/why-projectsite.md

 If you have a project that you want a decent website for with the absolute minimum fuss, ProjectSite might be for you.
 Especially if you just want to write the content and pick out a few layout options.

-If you want your site to be unique, then it's probably not what you want.
+If you want your site to be highly customized, then ProjectSite is probably not what you want.

 However if you end up crafting something so excellent that you know everyone will be jealous, and you are willing to share...
-Consider crafting it into a ProjectSite builder!
+Consider crafting it into a ProjectSite builder, for everyone to use.

-I might know of 20 or so sites that would switch to it. `:-)`
+In return, I'll consider switching my sites to use your builder!